top of page

 The verb 'rummage' has its etymological roots in the Old French word 'arrumage,' which referred to the arrangement or stowing of goods in a ship's hold.
 Over time, the term evolved to mean the act of searching through a container or space in a disorderly manner, typically with the intent of finding something specific.
 'Rummage' embodies the idea of a thorough but often unorganized search, where one sifts through items or belongings haphazardly in the quest for a particular item or information.
 It conveys a sense of exploration and the element of surprise, as the searcher may stumble upon unexpected discoveries while sifting through the clutter.
 'Rummage' remains a versatile term, used in everyday contexts like cleaning out a closet or searching through a drawer, as well as in more specific settings such as archaeological excavations or investigative searches.

-Find the meaning of rummage
+Quiz: Find the meaning of the verb rummage:

 Try Again!